hasura/graphql-engine/manual/tutorial/8-explore-data-apis.rst

 .. meta::
    :description: Part 7 of a set of learning exercises meant for exploring Hasura in detail.
-This part takes you over data modeling & introduces the data service's API.
+This part takes you over data modeling & introduces the data microservice's API.
    :keywords: hasura, getting started, step 3, data modeling

 ================================